Witiko/doctoral-thesis/main.md

 retrieval results.
-Additionally, the worst-case time complexity of the word mover's distance is $\mathcal{O}(n^3 \log n)$, where $n$ is the number of unique tokens in the documents, which makes the word mover's distance only practical to use the word mover's distance for sentences and short documents.
+Additionally, the worst-case time complexity of the word mover's distance is $\mathcal{O}(n^3 \log n)$, where $n$ is the number of unique tokens in the documents, which makes the word mover's distance only practical to use for sentences and short documents.

 ### Learning to Rank
 \label{sec:learning-to-rank}

-Information retrieval systems make make naive assumptions about the syntax and the semantics of the natural language and the language of mathematics.
+Information retrieval systems make naive assumptions about the syntax and the semantics of the natural language and the language of mathematics.
 They also often rely on token embeddings of language models, which contain human-like biases. [@caliskan2017semantics] These assumptions and biases cause